-SELLING FIRM'S COMMISSION - Form 41C (page 123): To be used when there is no listing agreement whereby Seller agrees to pay Selling Firm a commission.
+BUYER BROKERAGE FIRM'S COMMISSION ADDENDUM - Form 41C (page

+117): To be used when there is no compensation in the listing, additional buyer brokerage firm commission to be paid under a Buyer Representation Agreement or no listing agreement whereby Seller agrees to pay Buyer Brokerage Firm a commission.
 This form also has a tail clause (safe harbor).

-AGENCY DISCLOSURE - MULTIPLE BROKERS - Form 42A (page 124): For use where the client will be working with multiple brokers (e.g., a team) to modify the Agency Disclosure provisions on page 1 of the PSA.
+AGENCY DISCLOSURE - MULTIPLE BROKERS - Form 42A (page 118): For use where the client will be working with multiple brokers (e.g., a team) to modify the Agency Disclosure provisions on page 1 of the PSA.

-RESERVATION AGREEMENT - Form 43 (page 125): To be used with a PSA when Buyer wants to reserve a lot in a new construction development.
+RESERVATION AGREEMENT - Form 43 (page 119): To be used with a PSA when Buyer wants to reserve a lot such as in a new construction development.

-AUTHORIZATION TO DISBURSE EARNEST MONEY - Form 50 (page 126): Authorizes the holder of earnest money to disburse the earnest money per the parties' request (e.g., earnest money being released to a seller/builder).
+AUTHORIZATION TO DISBURSE EARNEST MONEY - Form 50 (page 120):

+Authorizes the holder of earnest money to disburse the earnest money per the parties' request (e.g., earnest money being released to a seller/builder).
 This form will also be used after mutual acceptance if the transaction has failed to direct the party holding the earnest money to disburse the funds as agreed to by the parties.

-RESCISSION AGREEMENT - Form 51 (page 127): Use if the parties wish to rescind the agreement thereby releasing each other or any further liability.
+RESCISSION AGREEMENT - Form 51 (page 121): Use if the parties wish to rescind the agreement thereby releasing each other of any further liability.
 It also directs the holder of earnest money to release the earnest money as provided in the form.
 Finally, it provides the commission is still payable if within 6 months after the rescission the sale is then completed provided the commission will be reduced by any commission paid to another member of the MLS.

-RENTAL AGREEMENT (Buyer Occupancy Prior to Closing) - Form 65A (pages 128-129): Use in the event of a very short early possession situation.
-If the Buyer and the Seller have agreed the Buyer may take early possession (which generally should be discouraged as early and delayed possession are "INHERENTLY EVIL!"), the parties should execute this form to spell out the terms of the early occupancy such as rent, term and termination, insurance, utilities, improvements, application of the Landlord-Tenant Act, subletting or assignment, release of real estate firms, attorney's fees, smoke detectors, carbon monoxide alarms, lead-based paint and mold disclosure.
+RENTAL AGREEMENT (Buyer Occupancy Prior to Closing) - Form 65A (pages 122-123): Use in the event of a very short early possession situation.
+If Buyer and Seller have agreed Buyer may take early possession (which generally should be discouraged as early and delayed possession are "INHERENTLY EVIL!"), the parties should execute this form to spell out the terms of the early occupancy such as rent, term and termination, insurance, utilities, improvements, application of the Landlord-Tenant Act, subletting or assignment, release of real estate firms, attorney's fees, smoke detectors, carbon monoxide alarms, lead-based paint and mold disclosure.

-RENTAL AGREEMENT (Seller Occupancy After Closing) - Form 65B (pages 130-131): Use in the event of a very short delayed possession situation.
+RENTAL AGREEMENT (Seller Occupancy After Closing) - Form 65B (pages

-If the Buyer and the Seller have agreed the Seller may remain in the property after closing (which generally should be discouraged as early and delayed possession are "INHERENTLY EVIL!"), the parties should execute this form to spell out the terms of the delayed occupancy such as rent, possession, term, insurance, utilities, improvements, subletting or assignment, release of real estate firms, attorney's fees, smoke detectors, carbon monoxide alarms, lead-based paint and mold disclosure.
+124-125): Use in the event of a very short delayed possession situation.
+If Buyer and Seller have agreed Seller may remain in the property after closing (which generally should be discouraged as early and delayed possession are "INHERENTLY EVIL!"), the parties should execute this form to spell out the terms of the delayed occupancy such as rent, possession, term, insurance, utilities, improvements, subletting or assignment, release of real estate firms, attorney's fees, smoke detectors, carbon monoxide alarms, lead-based paint and mold disclosure.

-Note: If the early or delayed occupancy is to be for more than a few days, the parties should execute a full rental agreement such as the LEASE/RENTAL AGREEMENT - Form 68 (pages 133-138) which deals more in depth with rental issues such as lease vs. month-to-month, possession, rent, utilities, occupancy/subletting, security deposit, maintenance, inspection/sale, late rent charges/NSF check, non-refundable fee, pets, renters insurance, carbon monoxide alarms, smoke detector, agency disclosure, attorneys' fees, waiver of subrogation, local ordinances, compliance with laws, CC&R's and rules & regulations, lead-based paint, and mold.
+Note: If the early or delayed occupancy is to be for more than a few days, the parties should execute a full rental agreement such as the LEASE/RENTAL AGREEMENT - Form 68 (pages 127-132) which deals more in depth with rental issues such as lease vs. month-to-month, possession, rent, utilities, occupancy/subletting, security deposit, maintenance, inspection/sale, late rent charges/NSF check, non-refundable fee, pets, renters insurance, carbon monoxide alarms, smoke detector, agency disclosure, attorneys' fees, waiver of subrogation, local ordinances, compliance with laws, CC&R's and rules & regulations, lead-based paint, and mold.
 Note, if the lease is for more than one year, it requires notarization.
 The Lease/Rental Agreement also includes a page of Rules.